 6. Pin a selling tweet

 If you're annoyed by the limitations of the bio and only one profile link, here's a perfect Twitter hack for you — a pinned tweet.
 Pinned tweets are great because not only you get 280 more characters to deliver your message, but you can also add another link that will stand out for a Twitter follower.

 A perfect pinned tweet should have the second call to action.
 For example, if your bio encourages Twitter followers to add your account to their lists, your pinned tweet might offer them to check out your website.
 If you're trying to develop a Twitter community, it might be a good idea to pin the schedule of your Twitter Chats or Twitter Spaces streams (more on that later), and your Twitter tags.

 Another finding for your Twitter strategy is to make your pinned tweet a beginning of a thread: this makes Twitter followers curious to learn more about you and your Twitter content.

 7. Try to get verified

 Twitter verification is marketers' favorite topic to complain about.
 First, Twitter closed its verification process in 2017 and now they promised to reopen the verification process with no clear deadline in sight (but it's supposed to happen this year).

-Nevertheless, having a verified Twitter account makes you look more credible to Twitter users, thus they are more likely to follow.
+Nevertheless, having a verified Twitter account makes you look more credible to Twitter followers, so it definitely helps when you are eager to know how to get followers.
 While there's no sure way to get Twitter verification (for now), you can always contact the Twitter Support team and ask for it — after all, it worked for Awario!